-You can keep up to date with the research studies we are involved with via the research section on the BMG website and also, via our dedicated social media pages on Facebook and Twitter.
+You can keep up to date with the research studies we are involved with here, or via our social media pages on Facebook and Twitter.

 Please do get in touch with any queries or for further information about any of the studies we are currently running via firstname.lastname@example.org

 If you'd like to know more about research and how you can contribute, please visit the Be Part of Research site, www.bepartofresearch.nihr.ac.uk, which is run by the National Institute for Health Research.

 PRINCIPLE STUDY- Urgent Public Health Study

 Bay Medical Group is supporting vital COVID 19 research.
 As part of this, we are helping to carry out a national priority research study called PRINCIPLE.

 If you have symptoms of COVID 19 you may be eligible to join this important study.

 If you'd like to discuss taking part in PRINCIPLE, please contact us or visit www.phctrials.ox.ac.uk/principle-trial for full details of this study.